 Liza Pike founded Resource Media's California office, where she helped shape the overall growth and direction of the organization and was lead strategist on a number of campaigns and projects.
 Resource Media is a national environmental communications nonprofit that provides strategic communications and media-outreach services to a diverse group of clients, including foundations, advocacy campaigns, nonprofit organizations and individuals working to protect the environment and improve public health.
 Before joining Resource Media, Liza was a press officer for the Natural Resources Defense Council in San Francisco and worked with the Center for Investigative Reporting (CIR) as program and marketing director and in a number of other capacities.
 She is a member of CIR's board and also serves on the board of the Center for Media Change.
 She is currently developing a social media mentors project for nonprofits.

-Josh Silver is the co-founder and former president and CEO of Free Press and serves as president emeritus on both the Free Press and Free Press Action Fund boards.
+Josh Silver is the co-founder and former president and CEO of Free Press.
 He is the founding CEO of United Republic, an operating foundation challenging the undue influence of moneyed interests over government policymaking.
 Josh speaks and publishes widely on media, government corruption and technology issues.
 He was previously campaign manager for the successful Clean Elections in Arizona ballot initiative and director of development for the cultural arm of the Smithsonian Institution in Washington.